NAMI Santa Clara County is Hiring!

 Proficiency in the use of computers for:

-The Outreach Assistant should demonstrate competence in some or all of the following:
+The Education Coordinator should demonstrate competence in some or all of the following:

 - Build Relationships: Establish and maintain positive working relationships with others, both internally and externally, to achieve the goals of the organization.